18F/identity-design-system/README.md

 ## Deploying documentation updates

-Documentation deploys are performed automatically upon merging to `master` by [Federalist](https://federalist.18f.gov/).
+Documentation deploys are performed automatically upon merging to `main` by [Federalist](https://federalist.18f.gov/).
 Federalist performs the following steps:

 - `npm install --production` (a no-op, as this package has no production dependencies)
 - `npm run federalist`